 The evidence of impairment for equity securities classified as AFS financial assets would include a significant or prolonged decline in fair value of investments below its cost.
 "Significant" is to be evaluated against the original cost of the investment and "prolonged" against the period in which the fair value has been below its original cost.
-When there is evidence of impairment, the cumulative loss (measured as the difference between the acquisition cost and the current fair value. less any impairment loss on that investment previously recognized in the profit or loss.
+When there is evidence of impairment, the cumulative loss (measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognized in the consolidated statement of income) is removed from other comprehensive income and recognized in the profit or loss.
 Impairment losses on equity investments are not reversed through profit or loss.
 Increases in their fair value after impairment are recognized directly in other comprehensive income.